Scripture in Song

-Scripture in Song is a Christian music recording and publishing brand that was created in 1968 by married couple Dale and David Garratt of Auckland, New Zealand, when they released their first album of the same name, when neither could read or play music.
-Aiming to better incorporate Biblical scripture into contemporary worship music, the Garratts went on to produce a series of albums and song books of Bible verses set to soft rock, and became leading musicians and songwriters internationally in the Charismatic movement in the 1970s and 80s.
+Scripture in Song is a Christian music recording and publishing brand that was created in 1968 by married couple Dale and David Garratt in Auckland, New Zealand.

+When they released their first album of the same name, neither could read or play music.
+Aiming to better incorporate Biblical scripture into contemporary worship music, the Garratt's went on to produce a series of albums and song books of Bible verses set to soft rock, and became leading musicians and songwriters internationally in the Charismatic movement in the 1970s and 80s.

-In 53 years, Scripture in Song produced 41 records (with thirteen achieving gold or platinum status), sold over three million song books, and is credited for creating an "entire genre of contemporary Christian music".
+Since 1968, Scripture in Song produced 41 records (with thirteen achieving gold or platinum status), sold over three million song books, and are credited for creating an "entire genre of contemporary Christian music".

 History

 Dale Mary Adeline Garratt (Ngāpuhi, Te Aupōuri) was raised in Mount Eden, Auckland.
 David Reginald Garratt was raised in Dunedin as an Open Brethren.
-They met at a Youth For Christ NZ concert in Wellington in 1962.
+They met at a Youth For Christ NZ rally in Wellington in 1962.

-After releasing their 1968 Scripture in Song EP album, a children's song book and album, and their first full-length LP record, in 1972, the Garratts released their Scripture in Song double album Prepare Ye The Way.
-It the brand's biggest hit, selling hundreds of thousands of albums globally, including 88,000 copies sold in New Zealand, certifying it platinum.
+After releasing their 1968 Scripture in Song EP album, a children's song book and album, and their first full-length LP record, in 1972, the Garratt's released their Scripture in Song double album Prepare Ye The Way.
+It became the label's biggest album, selling hundreds of thousands of albums globally, including 88,000 copies sold in New Zealand where it was certified platinum.

-The Garratts registered their recording company, Scripture in Song Recordings Limited, in 1973.
+The Garratt's registered their recording company, Scripture in Song Recordings Limited, in 1973.

-In 1974, the Garratts held outdoor events at racetracks in Palmerston North and Tauranga.
-About 3,000 people at each event were led by the Garratts in singing worship songs, which were recorded live and released as the Scripture in Song album Praise the Name of Jesus (A Live Expression of Worship in the Outdoors).
+In 1974, the Garratt's held outdoor events at racetracks in Palmerston North and Tauranga.
+About 3,000 people attended each event.
+The Garratt's led worship at both events which were recorded live and released as the Scripture in Song album Praise the Name of Jesus (A Live Expression of Worship in the Outdoors).
 The album reached number one on the gospel charts in the United Kingdom.
 Christian songwriter Stephen Bell-Booth who played piano on the album said "David and Dale were revolutionary.
 They started a movement; it was a worldwide phenomenon, led by the Garratts from their base in Auckland.
 They were absolute pioneers."

 When asked about being pioneers of a new style of worship music around the world, David gave credit to the Holy Spirit rather than his own ability: "It was interesting that the Holy Spirit did begin something that spread a long way.
 I’m not saying that it spread because of us at all, but it actually did begin something in New Zealand and God really did something with us as non-musicians that was somewhat unique because we just felt, right back at that stage, that He was wanting songs that are sung to Him and He was wanting us to encourage His people to worship and to learn His Word."